pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

   that contains manifest YAML files for the accelerators that you want to have managed (see below for manifest examples).
 You can specify a `sub_path` if necessary and also a `secret_ref` if the repository requires authentication.
 If not needed, then leave these additional properties out.
-See the following for configuration of a [Git credentials secret](#creating-git-credentials).
+See the following for the configuration of a [Git credentials secret](#creating-git-credentials).

 ### <a id="functional-considerations"></a> Functional and Organizational Considerations

-Any accelerator manifest that is defined under the `GIT-REPO-URL` (and optional `sub_path`) are picked up by the kapp-controller App.
-If there are multiple manifests at the defined `GIT-REPO-URL`, they are all be watched for changes and  displayed to the user as a merged catalog.
+Any accelerator manifest that is defined under the `GIT-REPO-URL` (and optional `sub_path`) is picked up by the kapp-controller App.
+If there are multiple manifests at the defined `GIT-REPO-URL`, they are all watched for changes and displayed to the user as a merged catalog.

-As an example of this, say you have two manifests containing multiple accelerator/fragment definitions, `manifest-1.yaml` and `manifest-2.yaml`, at the same path in the organizational considerations.
+As an example of this, say you have two manifests containing multiple accelerator/fragment definitions, `manifest-1.yaml` and `manifest-2.yaml`, are on the same path in the organizational considerations.

 ## <a id="examples-creating-acc"></a> Examples for creating accelerators